Prerequisites

 These roles provide read-only access to your GCP resources.
 Cloudgeni cannot make any changes to your infrastructure.

-Add GCP Integration in Cloudgeni
+Add GCP integration in Cloudgeni

-Add GCP Integration in Cloudgeni
+Add GCP integration in Cloudgeni

 - Log into your Cloudgeni dashboard